hexxone/TeleJelly/README.md

   - allows Creating/Editing/Deleting a "virtual" management Group
     - Grants access to all OR specific Libraries for non-Administrators.
     - A user needs to be Admin OR part of at least ONE Group to Log-in.

+- uses "NUglify" to reduce web response size

+- uses "Fody" for packing the multiple dependcy dlls into one single plugin dll

 ## Known issues